Grenfell Centre: History and description

 The Brookman Building(s), (Note: Not to be confused with the present Brookman Building.) designed by Alfred Wells and built in 1897, once stood on the site of the present Grenfell Centre.
 It was originally three storeys high, with an oriel window creating a fourth storey.
 In 1914, another two storeys were added.
 The building was owned by South Australian mining entrepreneurs George Brookman and his brother William Brookman, who founded the Coolgardie Gold Mining and Prospecting Company in the gold fields of Western Australia.
-A building of the same name still exists at the University of South Australia's North Terrace campus, originally the South Australian School of Mines and Industries.
+A building of the same name still exists at the Adelaide University's North Terrace campus, originally the South Australian School of Mines and Industries.

 After the Brookman Building was demolished in the early 1970s, the new office tower was completed in 1973.
-It was the tallest building in Adelaide at 103 m, until surpassed by the Telstra House in 1987.
+It was the tallest building in Adelaide at 103 m, until surpassed by 30 Pirie Street in 1987.

 The building has 26 floors.
 In the 1980s, the building's foyer and interior were refurbished.
 A 10 m antenna was attached in 1980, and upgraded with digital transmitters in 2003, increasing the height a metre further.

 In 2007, the building was redeveloped, and two frameless glass cubes were constructed at the entrance of the building.
 This redevelopment earned it the Royal Australian Institute of Architects Commercial Architecture Award of Commendation.

 Other names during its lifetime have been Oracle House and JLW Building.
 Its nickname, "black stump", in reference to the building's appearance, is also a colloquial Australian phrase.

 In October 2021 the Grenfell Centre was acquired by Centuria and MA Financial JV, at a purchase price of AUD166.6m.
 With a vacancy rate of 10%, the company planned to refurbish the building.

 In February 2023, re-cladding of the building was complete, after works had been undertaken to replace the aluminium composite cladding (which had been implicated in the rapid spread of the fatal Grenfell Tower fire in London, as well as other fires around the world) with solid 3 mm aluminium cladding.
 The project included extra insulation behind the cladding.